Kotwic4/EduConv-Backend/README.md

 ### Init database
-You will need to get sqlite3 first
+Following command will init empty db and insert mnist into datasets column You may need to have sqlite3 installed
 ```
-sqlite3 db.sqlite < db_init.sql
+python3 db_models.py
 ```

 ### Running app